emacsmirror/meep/docs/reference.rst

 If you wish to override this behavior, you may activate the region with an empty range, since an active region always defines the range.

+Note that rect-wise regions are also stored in the kill-ring and paste from the top-left.

 ``(meep-clipboard-killring-cut)``
    Kill the current region.
    The region need not be active.